Umuzi-org/ACN-syllabus/content/projects/java-specific/introduction-to-spring-boot/part4/_index.md

 }
 ```

-User the rest API you created in Part 2 to test your cache
+Use the rest API you created in Part 2 to test your cache

-Write a test that will call "getUser" four times
+Write an integration test (Testing in which individual software modules are combined and tested as a group) that will call the endpoint which invokes the `getUser` function four times

-Expect output after running "getUser" four times
+Expect output

 **Without Cache:**